melindachang/site/src/articles/using-iwd-northwestern-eduroam-linux.md

 journalctl -u iwd.service
 ```

-If your configuration file specifies the wrong protocol, like PEAP-TLS
+If iwd determines that your config file specifies the wrong protocol,
-instead of PEAP-MSCHAPV2, you will see an error that reads something
+like PEAP-TLS instead of PEAP-MSCHAPV2, you will see an error that
-like this:
+reads something like this:

 ```
 EAP server tried method X while client was configured for method Y